How to Build a WordPress Demo Site (Step-by-Step Guide for 2025)

 Step 5: Save as a Reusable Template (Optional)

-Step 6: Share the Demo with Clients or Users
+Step 6: Share the WordPress Demo Website with Clients or Users

 Copy the site link and send it.
 Want extra polish?
 Add a custom domain, set auto-expiry, and password-protect your WordPress demo site to maintain control.